srlinuxeurope/DCFPartnerHackathon/docs/index.md

 The simplest way to get going is to use your SSH client to connect to your group's hackathon VM instance and work from there.
 All tools and applications are pre-installed and you will have direct access to your entire network.

-SSH is also important if you want to driectly access your network from your laptop but more on that later.
+SSH is also important if you want to directly access your network from your laptop but more on that later.

 |     |     |
 | --- | --- |